Living in Tuscany & Umbria

 Florence is the region’s capital and one of Italy’s most fascinating places to live.
 It is the most populous city in Tuscany with around 400,000 inhabitants living in Florence and its most iconic sight is the Duomo, a cathedral with a terracotta-tiled dome.
 Many expats in Florence choose to send their children to one of the excellent local or international schools in the city and surrounding areas.

 Moving to Umbria, one of the smallest Italian regions, is appealing for a wide variety of reasons.
 The only peninsular region that is landlocked, Umbria is bordered by Tuscany to the west, Marche to the east and Lazio to the south.
 Living in Umbria means spending time in the local hills, woodland, mountains, valleys and Medieval hill towns remarkable for their historical and artistic heritage.
 A growing number of international families are moving to Perugia, the capital city of the region, located about 160 kilometres north of Rome.

-At Mumabroad.com we have put together a comprehensive directory, filled with the best recommendations and advice from expats in Tuscany.
-If you have a recommendation to share with other for expat families living in Tuscany please do get in touch via email email@example.com.
+If would like your business to be featured, or you have a recommendation to share with other international families living in Tuscany or Umbria please do get in touch via email firstname.lastname@example.org.